 - Timetabled reading – this is a slot within the English timetable given to reading only.
 Students choose an age and ability appropriate book from our library (or from home) and read for 10 minutes each lesson an 20 minutes in their elevate lessons.

-- SPaG lessons- this is a slot within the English timetable where students complete tasks on the literacy focus for that week.
+- Elevate lessons- this is a slot within the English timetable where students in year 7&8 complete tasks on the literacy focus for that week.